 Driving the Park Loop Road is a great way to get your bearings when you arrive at Acadia.
-Though it’s only 27 miles, it will likely take you two to three hours with stops along the way to admire the scenery, and perhaps a short walk to a few overlooks.
+Although it’s only 27 miles, plan on it taking two to three hours with stops to admire the scenery, and perhaps a short walk to a few overlooks.

 Jordan Pond House

-If you splurged on the popover ice cream sundae (and I recommend you do!), the trail around Jordan Pond provides an opportunity to burn off some of those calories.
+If you splurged on the popover ice cream sundae (and I suggest you do!), the trail around Jordan Pond provides an opportunity to burn off some of those calories.

 The Carriage Roads